varshantdhar/varshantdhar.github.io/_posts/2025-06-06-agentic-rag.md

 ```
 The overlap is key for math — it ensures formulas, definitions, or proofs don’t get sliced apart across chunks.
 Chunking is an essential preprocessing step that bridges document structure and vector-based search.

+Alternatives to the method we put in place are

+- Fixed window sliding: Fast, but slices formulas and paragraphs mid-thought
+- Sentence-based chunking: May be too granular for derivations/proofs
+- Markdown/Heading-based chunking: Great for structured docs, but academic PDFs rarely have clean headers
+- Semantic chunking (e.g., TextTiling): tries to segment a document where the topic shifts, not just where a sentence or paragraph ends.

 ### Step 3: Embedding with Sentence Transformers
 To retrieve chunks relevant to a user query, we need a way to compare their meanings.
 This is where embeddings come in — high-dimensional vector representations that encode semantic similarity.
 I used `sentence-transformers/all-MiniLM-L6-v2` to convert each chunk into a 384-dimensional vector: